hurenkam/node-red-hue-services/README.md

 ![ScreenShot](screenshots/Screenshot%20from%202022-11-29%2000-31-29.png)

 # Status

-(tag v0.5, 29/11/2022)
+(Last update: 2022/12/16)

-This is by far not complete, but most of the devices and functionality that i regularly use in my home automation environment seems to work and stability is ok.
+This is not complete, but seems to work consistent and reliable for the services I regularly use.
+(motion/temperature/light_level/light/grouped_light/button/relative_rotary/scene).

+Unit tests are in place for the server side nodes.

+Editor/UI functionality is currently not being tested apart from my own use in the editor, so your mileage may vary.

+# Changelog

+v0.6.0: Warning!
+This will break existing flows because the type names have been modified to use the @hurenkam/hue-services/ prefix.
+This should address issue #1.

 ## Devices / Behaviors:
 - Removed for now, services should cover all the basics, devices & behaviors will be re-introduced in a later release